Metinis/CraftMine/readme.md

 Issue with Visual Studio is that it uses the MSVC compiler by default which makes the threads slower compared to MinGW.

+To do it manually:

+You can download MinGW from here: https://nuwen.net/mingw.html

+Once properly installed and added to PATH, create a build folder in the CraftMine folder Open cmd and cd to the folder
+Type the following commands:

+    cmake -G "MinGW Makefiles" ..
+    make

+This should build the project in build with the exe file.
+Make sure you use the newest MinGW available